-Verizon’s 2018 Super Bowl Commercial Was Dedicated To First Responders & It’s Emotional
+Verizon Dedicated Its Super Bowl Commercial To First Responders & It’s So Emotional

 There is one thing that brings us all together during Super Bowl Sunday, no matter who you're rooting for — the commercials.
 Even if you don't care about football at all, chances are you're still gonna want to see all the ads that will air throughout the big game.
 Companies have notoriously pulled out all the stops when it comes to advertising during the game, and some of the ads that have run have become so iconic that viewers remember them for years after.
 And this year Verizon's 2018 Super Bowl commercial is truly a standout.